Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Results

 \subsection{Softmax thresholding}

-The effect of softmax thresholding on the performance of the DSC and DSC++ loss for the DRIVE dataset are shown in Figure 4.
+The effect of softmax thresholding on the performance of the DSC and DSC++ loss for the DRIVE dataset are shown in Figure 5.
 The DSC loss predictions display almost no variation across the entire range of softmax thresholds.
 In contrast, there are significant variations in recall and precision scores using the DSC++ loss.
 Importantly, considerable increases in recall or precision between $\mathcal{T} = 0.3$ and $\mathcal{T} = 0.7$ did not affect the DSC score.
-The DSC++ loss may be also tailored to provide very high recall or precision values, with little effect on the DSC score, achieving $0.923$ precision and $0.748$ DSC at $\mathcal{T}=0.8$, and $0.923$ recall and $0.761$ DSC at $\mathcal{T} = 0.2$.
+The DSC++ loss enables models to be tailored to provide either very high recall or precision values, with little effect on the DSC score.
+For example, the model achieved a precision of $0.923$ and DSC of $0.748$ at $\mathcal{T}=0.8$, and recall of $0.923$ and DSC of $0.761$ at $\mathcal{T} = 0.2$.